 In Spain, the legal currency is the euro.
 There is no obligation to give tips.

 In Spain, medicines must be purchased from chemist's.
 If you come from a EU member country or state that has agreements with Spain, you will benefit from the same pharmaceutical benefits as those of Spanish citizens.
 All trains have a first aid kit on board.
 In addition, we are in constant contact with the health centres located along the different routes, in case any passenger needs medical attention.

-To travel to Spain, it is not necessary to be vaccinated against any disease, although, as anywhere in the world, it is recommended to be up-to-date on routine Vaccines, including the anti-tetanus vaccine.
+To travel to Spain, it is not necessary to be vaccinated against any disease, although, as anywhere in the world, it is recommended to be up-to-date on routine vaccines, including the anti-tetanus vaccine and COVID vaccines.

 Smoking is prohibited in all enclosed public spaces (including public or group transport vehicles) in Spain.
 Therefore, no passengers on board are allowed to smoke, in accordance with the current legislation.
 However, train journeys do not exceed 3-4 hours of travel.

 Generally speaking, Spain is one of the safest countries in Europe for tourists who come to visit us.
 On board, our trains have a safe, as well as security guards at all stations of the route.

 Tren Al Ándalus has Wi-Fi in its lounges, as well as a computer, from which passengers can access the Internet, check their email, etc. (Connection subject to operator coverage).

 For telephone communications, if you want to call from Spain to another country you must dial 00, followed by the country code and phone number.
 If you want to make a call to a Spanish phone number from abroad, you will need to dial +34 (Spain code) and then the phone number, consisting of 9 digits.